Bernie Sanders on Small Business and Entrepreneurship

 “In the midst of the very difficult recession that we’re in, helping small businesses receive affordable credit is imperative.” — Bernie, October 2010

 In his Six-Point Plan to rein in Wall Street, Bernie advocated for laws to hold small business loan interest rates to the same rate offered by the Federal Reserve to foreign banks.
-Once small businesses have access to the same interest rates as foreign banks to finance their own growth, there will be more incentive for investors to invest their money into domestic small businesses, and not as much incentive for them to invest in foreign banks.
-The result would be to grow the domestic economy instead of diverting investments overseas to countries having little incentive to reinvest that money back in the U.S.
+Leveling the rates would allow small businesses to finance their own growth.
+It would also create an incentive for investors to invest in domestic small businesses.
+This would result in more growth in the domestic economy instead of making investments overseas with little incentive to reinvest that money back in the U.S.

 Additionally, Bernie helped pass the Small Business Jobs Act, which gave low interest loans to small businesses and supported the small community banks through which the loans were disbursed.
-The legislation also offered some $12 billion nationwide in small business tax relief during the height of the recent economic crisis in 2010 and an additional $30 billion in capital for small businesses.
+The legislation also offered $12 billion in tax relief to small businesses across the United States and an additional $30 billion in capital for small businesses during the 2010 economic crisis.

 What about big businesses?
 Where does Bernie stand on big corporations?